 GPUs can handle complex calculations needed by a computer so it can show high-quality graphics outputs.

-Read More about “Graphics Processing Unit (GPU)”
+Read More about a “Graphics Processing Unit (GPU)”

-Difference between CPU and GPU
+What’s the Difference between a CPU and a GPU?

 GPUs feature more transistors than the average central processing unit (CPU).
 Special features, such as image-filtering techniques, vary depending on the model and manufacturer.